-The vast majority of the computer programs we use— be they office suites, web browsers, or even video games—are configured through a system of menu interfaces.
+Most of the computer programs we use—whether office suites, web browsers, even video games—are configured via menu interfaces.
 It has almost become the default way we use our machines.

 What Are Config Files?

 Before we get into the technical nitty-gritty, let’s first define what a configuration file is.

 Config files are essentially editable text files that contain information required for the successful operation of a program.
 The files are structured in a particular way, formatted to be user configurable.

 While some configuration is hard coded into software, settings that you can change are included in config files.